Julie Bluhm, LICSW, Executive Director and CEO. She/Her/Hers.

 Richard Aylward joined Guild as a Case Manager in 2001.
 During his tenure with Guild, he’s worked as a Team Leader, Supervisor of Case Management Services, and Director of Community Treatment Services.
 Currently, as Director of Community Treatment Services, he oversees ACT Services, TCM, Integrated Case Management, and the CSP Member Center.
 Prior to joining Guild, Richard worked as a counselor at an inpatient chemical dependency center and at a mental health center.
 He also provided personal counseling to soldiers while in the U.S. Army.
 Richard holds a bachelor’s degree in psychology and criminal justice from St. Cloud State University and a master’s degree in counseling from Webster University in South Carolina.
 He earned his Psychiatric Rehabilitation Practitioner Certification (CPRP) in 2003.
 An avid baseball fan, Richard also enjoys running, collecting agates, and hearing about his adult daughter’s many adventures.

-Julie Grothe, MDiv, CPRP, Director of Integrated Services
+Julie Grothe, MDiv, CPRP, Director of Integrated Services.
+She/Her/Hers.

 “I am most excited about the intersection of health and housing and the work being done to integrate services to address this.
 I am eager to see what new things we can do to help those who are homeless build and have better lives.”